angular-university/angular-firebase-app/README.md

 ![Angular firebase course](https://angular-academy.s3.amazonaws.com/thumbnails/angular_app-firebase-small.jpg)

-# Looking for the course starting repo ?
+# Looking for the course starting repo?

 If you are looking for a clean starting point for coding along as you follow the course, please check this [repository](https://github.com/angular-university/angular-firebase-app-starter) instead.

-# Which Course are You Looking For ?
+# Which Course are You Looking For?

 Below is a list of the Angular University courses: